mfl0p/RSSieve/README.md

 * Geoffrey Reynolds
 * Yves Gallot

-	THIS IS AN INCOMPLETE VERSION THAT ONLY SUPPORTS BASE 2
+	THIS IS AN INCOMPLETE VERSION!

 ## Requirements